| |

 dignified, brave, walks with long, slow steps, in unison

-with his camel, and, like all spearmen, carries himself erect.
+with his camel, and like all spearmen carries himself erect.
 Their

 eyes are generally dark and piercing.
 Captain Denham describes

-the Tuareg women as having a copper complexion, large black
+Tuareg women having copper complexion, large black

 eyes, finely shaped noses, and long plaited hair.
-Like

 is conspicuously robust and healthful, eats and drinks sparely